kiddiRU/Verk1_H1/designDocument/sketch.md

 - Canot be in more than one team
 - Sign their team into the compatiotion / tournament
 - Creates his team
-- modify team memebers (removing and adding)
+- modify team memebers (removing, adding and editing)
 - !!
 IF we allow team captain to remove them self from team then what happenes??!!
 - !!
 CLUB OWNER (IS THERE A CLUB OWNER) creates captian who then can create a team !!